Artemis of Bana-Mighdall

 Artemis of Bana-Mighdall is a fictional Amazon superheroine, a comic book character published by DC Comics.
+The character was created by William Messner-Loebs and Mike Deodato, and debuted in Wonder Woman (vol. 2) #90 (September 1994) as a rival to Princess Diana of Themyscira.
+Artemis had briefly succeeded Diana as the new Wonder Woman, but was later killed while assuming the role, fulfilling a prophecy of Wonder Woman dying.
+After her death, Artemis was sent to the Underworld, but eventually returned to the world of the living.

 Publication history

 Artemis of Bana-Mighdall debuted in Wonder Woman vol. 2 #90 (September 1994) and was created by writer William Messner-Loebs and artist Mike Deodato.

 Fictional character history

 Amazon tribe background

-As described in her comic book appearances, Artemis was born an Amazon as a member of the Egyptian tribe of Bana-Mighdall, who migrated from Greece to various European and Middle Eastern countries before finally settling in Egypt.
+As described in her comic book appearances, Artemis was born an Amazon as a member of the Egyptian tribe of Bana-Mighdall, who migrated from Greece to various European and Middle Eastern countries before settling in Egypt.
 Three thousand years ago, the two Amazon Queens (Hippolyta and Antiope) split the Amazon nation in two.
 Hippolyta's tribe traveled to the isolated island of Themyscira (otherwise known as Paradise Island) to live immortal lives to protect the doorway to the Underworld called Doom's Doorway.
 Antiope's tribe was never given immortality and were forced to mate with common men to guarantee their tribe's survival over the centuries.
 As they had renounced their Olympian gods once the two Queens parted ways, they eventually began to assimilate various religions and goddesses from the many lands they traveled to.
 Some of those included the goddesses Isis, Mammitu, Bast, and Neith.
 It was in Egypt that they finally built the city of Bana-Mighdall, which in their language translates to "The Temple of Women".
 Thanking the Amazons for their worship, one of their new goddesses created a powerfully consistent sandstorm to surround and protect their city from any outsiders who could not be trusted, or "ariadnas".
-The Bana-Mighdallian Amazons eventually began an uneasy trade with outside cities to create commerce.
+The Bana-Mighdallian Amazons began an uneasy trade with outside cities to create commerce.
 They would exchange custom-made weapons and their warrior skills for goods and slaves for breeding.